COVID-19 pandemic in Beijing: 2020

-January
+January 20–31

 On 20 January 2020, the Daxing District Health Committee informed people that two patients with fever had been diagnosed with the new coronavirus.
 They had visited Wuhan and had been isolated and treated without respiratory symptoms.
 This was the first reported case found in Beijing.

 On 21 January, the Beijing Municipal Health Commission issued an announcement saying that Beijing had added five new cases of coronavirus pneumonia.
 Among the five people, three were men and two were women.
 The oldest was 56 years old, and the youngest was 18 years old.
 They all have travel histories in Wuhan.
 As of 18:00 on 21 January, a total of 10 confirmed cases were reported in Beijing.

 On 22 January, the Beijing Municipal Committee of the Chinese Communist Party and the Beijing Municipal Government decided to establish a leading group for the prevention and control of the new coronavirus infection pneumonia with medical security.
 Seven groups were established, including transportation guarantee, commodity supply, service guarantee for major events, public opinion response, social stability, and college work.
 On the same day, four new cases were reported, and 14 cases were accumulated.

 On 23 January, the Palace Museum announced that it would be closed from 25 January to prevent and control the epidemic.
 At the same time, many museums and art museums closed, including the National Museum of China, the National Library of China, Prince Gong's Mansion, and the National Art Museum of China, and the Beijing Miaohui was cancelled.